The Roommate Coin Story: The Night Our Newly Knit Family Found Treasure at the Dining Room Table

 We talk a lot about value — what things are worth, what we should sell, what we should keep, what we should let go of when downsizing or decluttering or trying to make life simpler.

-But that night taught me this:
+But that night taught us this:

 Value isn't always measured in dollars.
 Sometimes it's measured in stories.
 Sometimes it's measured in survival.
 Sometimes it's measured in the people who kept something safe long before you ever saw it.